mhkhan27/analyticaid/README.md

 ## Overview

 analyticaid is designed for making the data analysis easy and less time consuming.
 The package is based on tidyr, dplyr,srvyr packages.
-Most common functions are-

 ## Installation